CloneWith/opsu/README.md

 - To create a single executable jar, execute the Maven goal `package -Djar`.
 This will compile a jar to `target/opsu-${version}.jar` with the libraries, resources and natives packed inside the jar.
   - Setting the "XDG" property (`-DXDG=true`) will make the application use XDG folders under Unix-like operating systems.
   - Setting the "exclude" property to "ffmpeg" (`-Dexclude=ffmpeg`) will exclude FFmpeg shared libraries from the jar.

-### Gradle

-Gradle builds are built to the `build` directory.

-- To run the project, execute the Gradle task `run`.
-- To create a single executable jar, execute the Gradle task `jar`.
-This will compile a jar to `build/libs/opsu-${version}.jar` with the libraries, resources and natives packed inside the jar.
-  - Setting the "XDG" property (`-PXDG=true`) will make the application use XDG folders under Unix-like operating systems.
-  - Setting the "excludeFFmpeg" property (`-PexcludeFFmpeg`) will exclude FFmpeg shared libraries from the jar.

 ## Contributing